 Maintenance at facilities related to offshore oil extraction or oil refining can also have a significant impact on the Authority.
 Maintenance in Placentia Bay, NL and Saint John, NB was detrimental to the Authority in the previous year.
 Any maintenance planned for 2016 is not expected to be as prolonged.
 As mentioned previously, announcements regarding the potash mine in Saint John, and the gypsum mine in Bras d'Or, NS, will reduce expected revenues in those areas.
 Ship masters who have the required experience, and have passed a certificate examination, have the ability to pilot their own vessels in their designated areas.
-This has also caused a decline in pilotage assignments for the Authority and has had a great effect on the port of St. John's NL, while having a lesser effect on the port of Halifax, NS.
+This has also caused a decline in pilotage assignments, particularly in the port of St. John's NL, with a lesser impact on the port of Halifax, NS.